 “We believe that medical care is a basic human right; that no individual should suffer or die just because he or she is too poor to pay for it.”

 We regularly conduct special health camps in both urban poor and rural areas.
 We try to reach out to people who live without the comforts of basic healthcare and sanitation facilities.
 To accomplish our ambitious goals, we are dependent upon both public and private support.

-Motto:”Affordable quality health care for all, free to the underprivileged only.”
+” Quality affordable quality health care for all, free to the underprivileged only.”